MetsnanatAsfaw/tariff-control-system/README.md

 For persisting the data, we will use MySQL.
 It will contain:
 -	List of station with their tariff
 -	List of cities in Ethiopia with their tariff from addis ababa.
--	list of registered users' name and password.
+-	list of registered users' name,email or phone number and password.
 -	List of traffic’s name and ID

 we have two interface one for the user to login and other for traffic to login so we need both authentication and authorization: